Is Jet Lag Worse When Coming Back From Japan to The USA?

 Causes

 Now that you know how to identify jet lag, let’s move on to what causes this disorder.
-Yes, you will say that long-distance flight are the cause – and you’re right – but there are other factors to consider.
+Yes, you will say that long-distance flights are the cause – and you’re right – but there are other factors to consider.

 So first we have the distance.
-Since the human body wasn’t designed to move across many time zones at high speed, this means that the farther you travel, the more time zones you’ll cross and the worse jet lag will be.
+Since the human body wasn’t designed to move across many time zones at high speed, this means that the farther you travel, the more time zones you’ll cross, and the worse jet lag will be.

-Last but not least, the airplane can also make your jet lag worse due to lower air quality, lower humidity and uncomfortable conditions.
+Last but not least, the airplane can also make your jet lag worse due to lower air quality, lower humidity, and uncomfortable conditions.

 Recovery